 The City of Madison Payroll requires a Form W-4, Employee's Withholding Allowance Certificate before it will issue paychecks.
 New Election Officials need to complete a W-4 form and return it to the City Clerk's office prior to Election Day.
-Form W4 only needs to be submitted once.
+Starting in 2020, new Election Officials must also complete Wisconsin form WT-4.
+Forms W4 and WT-4 only need to be submitted once.

 Election Officials may choose to receive pay via direct deposit by submitting a Direct Deposit Authorization Agreement.
-Your "EE Number" is the last four digits of your social security number.
 Be sure to use the correct routing number from a check, not a deposit slip.
 Routing numbers for direct deposit never begin with a "5".